Types of Input & Output Files¶

 The Force Field Explorer interface to Tinker saves results of all calculations launched from the GUI to a log file with the .log suffix.
 Any output that would normally be directed to the screen after starting a program from the command line is appended to this log file by Force Field Explorer.

 A Tinker archive file is simply a series of .xyz Cartesian coordinate files appended together one after another.
 This file can be used to condense the results from intermediate stages of an optimization, frames from a molecular dynamics trajectory, or set of normal mode vibrations into a single file for storage.
-Tinker archive files can be displayed as sequential frame “movies” by the Force Field Explorer modeling program.
+The Tinker archive file can be displayed as a sequential frame “movie” by the Force Field Explorer modeling program.

 This file type contains coordinate information in the PDB format developed by the Brookhaven Protein Data Bank for deposition of model structures based on macromolecular X-ray diffraction and NMR data.
 Although Tinker itself does not use .pdb files directly for input/output, auxiliary programs are provided with the system for interconverting .pdb files with the .xyz format described above.